ApeWorX/silverback/docs/userguides/development.md

 It will also be able to detect the scripts inside your `bots/` directory and let you run those by name (in case you have multiple bots in your project).
 It is suggested that you create the instance of your `SilverbackApp()` object by naming the variable `bot`, since `silverback` will autodetect that variable name when loading your script file.

+Another way you can structure your bot is to create a `bot` folder and define a runner inside of that folder as `__init__.py`.
+This method of setting up your project will not allow you to use `silverback build` currently, and you will have to define your own dockerfile.
+There is a below example of how to run an app defined in this manner.

 If you have a more complicated project that requires multiple bots, naming each bot their own individual name is okay to do, and we encourage you to locate them under the `bots/` folder relative to the root of your project.
 This will work fairly seamless with the rest of the examples shown in this guide.